top of page

 What variety of flowers do you grow?

-I grow small amounts of a lot of varieties I have curated because I personally love them or they grow well in my region.
-I lean more heavily on perennials which I mix with classic annuals like cosmos, nigella, ammi, cornflowers, corncockle, zinnas, marigolds & scabiosas.
+I grow small amounts of a lot of varieties (over a hundred) I have curated because I personally love them or they grow well in my region.
+I lean more heavily on perennials including dahlias which I mix with classic annuals like cosmos, nigella, ammi, cornflowers, corncockle, zinnas, marigolds & scabiosas.

 Can I visit your flower farm?

-Unfortunately my farm isn't open to the public.
-My cutting patch is partially integrated into my parent's homestead garden and out of respect for their privacy I don't have visitors.
+Unfortunately the farm isn't open to the public.
+My cutting patch is integrated into my parent's homestead garden and out of respect for their privacy I don't have visitors.

 Can I choose my flowers?

 Being 100% field grown weather plays a huge role in what is available, crop failures, storms, temperature fluctuations can alter the timing and availability of blooms from previous years so if I am vague about what could be flowering at the time of your event that is why!
-I am putting my finger to the wind and hoping for the best.
+I am putting my finger to the wind and making my best guess based on the information I have.

 If you are set on specific flowers or colours I would recommend working with a local floral designer to ensure you get the exact blooms are you looking for.

-My work has been described as informal garden style - clients have used words like whimsical wild, loose, rambling, or free spirited to describe my flowers to give you an idea.
+No - my work has been described as informal garden inspired style - to give you an idea, clients have used words like whimsical, wild, loose, rambling, or free spirited to describe my flowers.
 My styled is inspired by what I have to work with and by how I see the flowers in the garden.
 It is full of movement and characterful blooms.

 If you are looking for a specific style or design, I recommend using a local floral designer.

 Flowers come as loose stems conditioned in a bucket of water which you get to take with you and keep.
-I hate waste so if you have no use for the buckets and wish to return them to me, they will be gladly accepted and reused in my business.
+I hate waste so if you have no use for the buckets and wish to return them to me, I will gladly accepted and reused in my business.

-From experience of carting buckets around, I suggested bringing a plastic fish bin, washing basket or the like to put your buckets in for safe transportation to the venue.
+From experience of carting buckets around, I suggested bringing a plastic fish bin, washing basket, box or the like to put your buckets in for safe transportation to the venue.
+Allow plenty of space in your car.

 If you are hiring vases or picking up premade table flowers, these will be packed into wooden crates or plastic bins ready for transportation.
-These packing containers must be returned with the hired goods otherwise I will charge for replacements.
+These packing containers must be returned with the hired goods, replacement of missing items will be invoiced to you.

-What do I do with my flowers when I get home
+What should I do with my flowers when I get home?

 The morning of the event I would top up vessels you have designed into with fresh cool water to keep things looking hydrated, you can also mist flowers.